2023 (Q2) Chase Freedom Flex 5% Bonus Categories – Dates, Activation, & More

 The Vacationer’s Final Thoughts

 I use my Chase Freedom Flex often and highly recommend it.
-Because it earns up to 5% and has no annual fee, it is a great addition for anyone looking to maximize Chase points and redemptions.
+Because it earns up to 5% and has no annual fee (see the best credit cards with no annual fee), it is a great addition for anyone looking to maximize Chase points and redemptions.
 After maxing out a particular quarter, I transfer the points to my Chase Sapphire Reserve and redeem the points at 50% more value.
+I also stack it with my Chase Freedom Unlimited® to earn at least 1.5% cash back on every purchase.
 Remember to register for the quarterly bonus and keep track of your spending.
 That will prevent you from continuing to spend in a bonus category after you have maxed them out.

 Editorial Disclosure: Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.